-I have no idea how this will end but I’m worried and want to voice my concerns.
+I have no idea how this will end but I’m worried and want to share my experience.

 Want to read more about real estate in the 1980s and 1990s?
 The following post is a mini-rant that compares the comprehensive detailed information provided as standard practice with investment property listings back in the day, against the frequently skewed data and misleading drivel provided today.

 Here are some additional posts related to the Toronto, Ontario, Canada property market that may be of interest:

 –> 7 Reasons Why Toronto Real Estate Prices Have Skyrocketed Over The Past Decade (posted in 2017)